Shot Heard 'Round the World (baseball): Aftermath

 New York Herald Tribune sportswriter Red Smith titled his October 4 column "The Miracle of Coogan's Bluff" and began it with what has been called "the greatest lede ever written":

 Now it is done.
 Now the story ends.
 And there is no way to tell it.
 The art of fiction is dead.
 Reality has strangled invention.
 Only the utterly impossible, the inexpressibly fantastic, can ever be plausible again.

 Another sportswriter, The Washington Posts Shirley Povich, wrote that "Hollywood's most imaginative screenwriters on an opium jag could not have imagined a more improbable windup of the season that had started in April and had its finish today in the triumph of Bobby Thomson and the Giants."

 The Giants lost the ensuing World Series to the Yankees in six games.
+The Dodgers' plan of having red uniform numbers on the lower left front of their white home jerseys had they qualified for that Fall Classic was postponed until the start of the following season.

 Sukeforth resigned his position as bullpen coach in January 1952 after 19 years with the Dodgers.
 He denied that his role in the final inning of the Shot game had any bearing on his decision to leave.
 Some historians have since speculated otherwise, based on Dressen's post-game reply to why he brought in Branca: "Sukeforth said he was ready."
 Sukeforth told a journalist in 2000, the last year of his life, that "everybody knows the manager is responsible for decisions."
 He added, "It didn't matter what anybody said ...
 Branca was the only one who could come in when that big guy [Newcombe] couldn't go any further."

 Individual recollections of Thomson's home run continued to emerge decades after the event.
 In the 1990s, Thomson received a letter from a Marine who had been stationed in Korea in 1951:

 "I was in a bunker in the front line with my buddy listening to the radio.
 It was contrary to orders, but he was a Giants fanatic.
 He never made it home and I promised him if I ever got back I'd write and tell you about the happiest moment of his life.
 It's taken me this long to put my feelings into words.
 On behalf of my buddy, thanks, Bobby."

 In the fall of 2001, surviving members of the 1951 Giants and Dodgers, including Thomson and Branca, met at Coogan's Bluff, overlooking the site of the long-since-demolished ballpark, to celebrate the 50th anniversary of the game.

 Thomson's baseball legacy rests almost completely on the Shot despite his other notable accomplishments, such as eight 20-home run seasons and three All Star selections.
 "It was the best thing that ever happened to me", he told a reporter toward the end of his life.
 "It may have been the best thing that ever happened to anybody."